ppdewolf/CTA/README.md

 # CTA
 Controlled Tabular Adjustment

-Code can be obtained from
+Source code can be obtained from

 Jordi Castro
 Department of Statistics and Operations Research